wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hgetall](https://redis.io/commands/hgetall)

-#### HIncrBy
+#### Incrementing the integer value of a hash field
-The hIncrBy operation is used to increment the integer value of a hash field by the given number.
+The hIncrBy operation increments the integer value of a hash field by the specified amount.

 **hIncrBy**
 ```xml